 At the British Inquiry, Boxhall testified that another ice message came shortly after the one from 'La Touraine' and he put the data from the two ships on the chart at the same time.
 He differentiates this message from the one received from the "Caronia", received later but could remember nothing of this unknown report except that the ice was well to the north of the track.
 The Solicitor General, Sir John Simon, said that he could not trace this message at all.

-Although it is debatable whether the Rappahannock used her morse lamp to warn the Titanic of ice (see David Gittin's site), it is included here for completeness.
+Although it is debatable whether the Rappahannock used her morse lamp to warn the Titanic of ice (see David Gittin's site), it is included here for completeness, as is a video with Captain Albert Smith.
 Needless to say, it was never mentioned at either 1912 inquiry.
 If it did happen, it was probably on the night of Saturday, April 13th.
 The only ice report that this author has been able to find was in a Lloyd's publication, where it reported that on April 11th, the Rappahannock passed through heavy field ice during dense fog.
 This was at 43.20 N, 48.45 W, 645 nautical miles from Halifax, her port of departure, which she left on April 9th.
 It is conceivable that the Rappahannock did meet ice based on her speed of 13 knots but it was too far north for it have interfered with the Titanic's navigation at all.

 At 7.10am New York Time on April 14th, the "Caronia" sent the following message: "Captain, 'Titanic.'
 West-bound steamers report bergs, growlers, and field ice in 42 degrees N., from 49 to 51 W. April 12.
 Compliments.
 Barr."
 The time on the Titanic would be 9.12am.
 On the bridge, we would have Lightoller with Boxhall and Moody, and Phillips manning the wireless set.
 The ice was slightly to the north of the Titanic's westbound track.
 The message was prefixed M.S.G.